 To learn the intricacies of the jigsaw, it’s first important to understand exactly how this power tool came to be.

 Interestingly enough, the first jigsaw was made in 1946 when an Austrian engineer by the name of Albert Kaufmann replaced his wife’s sewing machine needle with a blade.

-Fast forward to 2019, and the jigsaw has seen many different variations and additions to the original, yet the idea remains the same.
-A singular, toothed blade moves in a back and forth motion against the material upon a tabletop, with an array of cuts that can be made; such as circular cuts, bevelled and straight cuts to name some examples.
+Fast forward to 2022, and the jigsaw has seen many different variations and additions to the original, yet the idea remains the same.
+A singular, toothed blade moves in a back and forth motion against the material upon a tabletop, with an array of cuts that can be made; such as circular cuts, beveled and straight cuts to name some examples.

-Jigsaws can cut an array of materials, and is only limited by the model itself, and the blade which is clamped upon it.
+Jigsaws can cut an array of materials and are only limited by the model itself, and the blade which is clamped upon it.
 The most common materials in which a jigsaw is used to cut include woods, metals, plastics, and even ceramic tiles.

 What Features Would I Find On A Jigsaw?

 The first feature of note is the blade, and the stroke length.
-The blade is one of the most important components of the jigsaw, as it’s used to make the cuts upon materials.
-Blades can be found in many different forms, and composed of different materials, relative to what you’re looking to cut.
+The blade is one of the most important components of the jigsaw, as it’s used to make cuts upon materials.
+Blades can be found in many different forms and are composed of different materials, relative to what you’re looking to cut.

 The stroke length is the length that the blade makes in one reciprocating movement, a stroke.
 A higher stroke rate means the blade covers more distance when cutting the material.

 Lastly, is the motor.
-The motor channels the energy from either an outlet if corded, or a battery is cordless.
-With this energy, this is distributed throughout the jigsaw to allow power for the blade to cut, and also added features such as LED lights and laser guides.
+The motor channels the energy from either an outlet if corded or a battery is cordless.
+This energy is distributed throughout the jigsaw to allow power for the blade to cut, and also added features such as LED lights and laser guides.